Canton Divorce Lawyer

 We are passionate about helping individuals through family law matters.
 While the issues may be hard to discuss, they must be resolved.
 Get the help you need now from compassionate, experienced attorneys ready to take your case.

 Find out more about our services, including representation for dissolution of marriage, legal separation, contested divorce, high net worth divorce, and more.

-If you plan to file for divorce in Canton, Ohio, contact our family law attorney for a FREE consultation.
+If you plan to file for divorce in Canton, Ohio, contact our family law attorney for a consultation.
 All family law case evaluations are confidential and without obligation to retain our services.
 Call our Canton office at (330) 968-2547 to get started.